 This recipe is my all time favorite fall squash recipe.
 It’s this roasted butternut squash & red onion soup.

-There are so many variations of this recipe.
-I’ve had an Asian inspired soup with coconut milk and curry powder, I’ve made a recipe that involved just cooking the squash in broth with herbs, I’ve had versions that included sweet potato in the soup, and a version with carrots but this one is just so delicious that it’s my favorite.
-I like how the squash and red onions caramelize in the oven so beautifully when roasted which gives the entire soup a lovely brown sugary sweet flavor.
+This soup is just so delicious that it’s my favorite butternut squash soup.
+I like how the squash and red onions caramelize in the oven when roasted which gives the entire soup a lovely brown sugary sweet flavor.

 - 1 lb cut butternut squash